 Why you should study this course

 Studying this course has opened my eyes to understand how the banking and finance sector operates around the world.
 It has helped me to develop my problem-solving and critical thinking skills, preparing me for the world of work.
-The level of teaching is to a very high standard, and allows you to put your knowledge into practice.
+The level of teaching is to a very high standard and allows you to put your knowledge into practice.

 What you'll study

 Year one offers a broad mix of modules which will introduce you to the way the economy works and how money and value form part of that process.
-You will focus on foundation subjects such as economics, finance and data analysis.
+You will focus on foundation subjects such as economics, finance, and data analysis.

-Introduction to Economics (20 credits)
+Introduction to Economics - 20 credits

 The aim of this module is to introduce you to the core concepts of economics.
 The module considers microeconomics, whereby economic decisions are made at the individual level, and macroeconomics, a branch of economics where decision making occurs at the economy level.
-In microeconomics, you will be encouraged to use the fundamental model of demand and supply to explore how the economy works.
-You should also gain a better understanding of elasticity, market structures and market failures, as well as the economic environment and its policy implications.

-Professional Practice and Academic Skills (20 credits)
+Professional and Academic Skills Development - 20 credits

 The module aims to introduce and develop the skills you will need for success on your course and in your potential professional career.
 These include some of the essential underlying personal and information handling skills, numerical techniques and basic mathematical and statistical foundations required by all students studying in a business school.
-The module also aims to develop your critical awareness of your developmental needs.

-Introduction to Financial Accounting (20 credits)
+Introduction to Financial Accounting - 20 credits